Introduction to representation theory

 The type of categories that most often appears in representation theory is {\bf abelian categories}.
 The standard definition of an abelian category is rather long, so we will not give it here, referring the reader to the textbook \cite{Fr}; rather, we will use as the definition what is really the statement of the Freyd-Mitchell theorem:

-\begin{definition} An abelian category is category equivalent to a full subcategory ${\mathcal C}$ of the category of $A$-mod of left modules over a ring $A$, which is closed under taking finite direct sums, as well as kernels, cokernels, and images of morphisms. \end{definition}
+\begin{definition} An abelian category is a category (enriched over the category of abelian groups), which is equivalent to a full subcategory ${\mathcal C}$ of the category $A$-mod of left modules over a ring $A$, closed under taking finite direct sums, as well as kernels, cokernels, and images of morphisms. \end{definition}

+We see from this definition that in an abelian category, $\Hom(X,Y)$ is an abelian group for each $X,Y$, compositions are group homomorphisms with respect to each argument, there is the zero object, the notion of an injective morphism (monomorphism) and surjective morphism (epimorphism), and every morphism has a kernel, a cokernel, and an image.

 \begin{example} The category of modules over an algebra $A$ and the category of finite dimensional modules over $A$ are abelian categories. \end{example}